nickbedner/ultima/README.md

     case 3: print("Hit\n")
     case 4: print("Hit\n")

+  // Use jump similar to switch but does not perform a range check for performance jump (test_value)
+    case 0: print("Poopoo\n")
+    case 1: print("One cheek sneak\n")
+    case 2: print("Yadda yadda yadda\n")

-  // Safetly get out of nested loops without goto or return for (int32 x = 0; x < 4; x++)
+  // Safetly get out of nested loops without goto or return with escape for (int32 x = 0; x < 4; x++)
     for (int32 y = 0; y < 4; y++)
       for (int32 z = 0; z < 4; z++)